 8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 50.00% 50.00% Compulsory activity that can be retaken (rescheduling) to be carried out within the planned exam dates of the final exam call (convocatoria ordinaria) Laboratory sessions 25.00% 125 00% Compulsory activity that can be retaken.
 It will be assesed by tests or projects.
-Theoretical papers assessment 15.00% 115 00% Non-compulsory activity that can be retaken.
+Theoretical papers assessment 15.00% 115.00% Non-compulsory activity that can be retaken.
 Elaboration of projects.
-Other methods of assessment 10 00% 110 00% I Non-compulsory activity that can be retaken.
-Participation in forums and online training activities will be valued Total: 100.00% 100.00%
+Assessment of active participation 10.00% 0.00% Non-compulsory activity that cannot be retaken.
+To be carried out during the theory/lab sessions for students in the continuous assessment modality Total: 100.00% 90.00% passing of the subject, having the right (art.
+12.2) to be globally graded, in 2 annual calls per subject, an ordinary and an extraordinary one (evaluating 100% of the competences).

 According to art.
-4 of the UCLM Student Evaluation Regulations, it must be provided to students who cannot regularly attend face-to-face training activities the passing of the subject, having the right (art.
-12.2) to be globally graded, in 2 annual calls per subject, an ordinary and an extraordinary one (evaluating 100% of the competences).
+4 of the UCLM Student Evaluation Regulations, it must be provided to students who cannot regularly attend face-to-face training activities the